theodore-s-beers/bekesh/docs/research-synthesis.md

 ### 7. Academic and experimental systems

-Three items belong in a “beyond the MVP” section of the repository bibliography:
+Three items show approaches beyond literal U+0640 insertion:

 **Benatia, Elyaakoubi, and Lazrek, “Arabic Text Justification,” TUGboat 27.2 (2006).** This is a frequently cited account of Arabic justification grounded in traditional typographic and calligraphic processes. ([Semantic Scholar][11])